Who Pays for the Medical Bills in a Car Accident?

 - Future loss of earning capacity: If you won’t be able to return to work or work at the same capacity due to your injuries

 - Property damage costs: If your vehicle was damaged or totaled

 - Wrongful death damages: Funeral and burial bills, end-of-life care costs, loss of parental guidance and loss of consortium if you lost your loved one in the car accident

 Settlement negotiations can take some time, but insurers often agree to settle a case rather than take it to trial.
 However, in the event neither side can agree on a settlement figure, your injury lawyer will have no problem preparing and proceeding to trial on your behalf.

 Complete a Free Case Evaluation form now

-Call Dansker & Aspromonte Associates Today for Help With Your Car Crash Case
+Call Dansker & Aspromonte Associates LLP Today for Help With Your Car Crash Case